Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Results

 \subsection{Hyperparameter optimization}

-The optimal parameter combination is selected based on the performance on the training and validation dataset.
-The best performance was achieved by a network with the following hyperparameters: batch size 16, two CNN-blocks with the "increasing filter, fixed kernel size" scheme, dropout with a rate of 0.2 as regularization technique and two LSTM layers.
-This combination results in a macro F1-score of 0.937 on the training set and 0.847 on the validation set.
-The corresponding macro F1-score on the test set is 0.078.
-In all tested configurations, macro F1-scores were achieved in the ranges of 0.273 - 0.965 (training set), 0.081 - 0.847 (validation set) and 0.022 - 0.25 (test set).
+The optimal parameter combination is selected using the averaged performance from the 5-fold CV.
+Considered is the averaged macro F1-score achieved on the training, validation and test dataset.
+The best performance was achieved by a network with the following hyperparameters: batch size 32, three CNN-blocks with the "increasing filter, fixed kernel size" scheme, dropout with a rate of 0.2 as regularization technique and two LSTM layers.
+This combination results in a macro F1-score of 0.96 on the training set, 0.95 on the validation set and 0.9 on the test set.
+In all tested configurations, macro F1-scores were achieved in the ranges of 0.93 - 1 (training set), 0.94 - 0.96 (validation set) and 0.87 - 0.9 (test set).